Destin Dreams

 The average rate on a five-year adjustable mortgage rose to 3.18 percent from 3.16 percent.
 The fee declined to 0.6 point from 0.7.

-AP Logo Copyright © 2013 The Associated Press, Marcy Gordon, AP business writer.
+Copyright © 2013 The Associated Press, Marcy Gordon, AP business writer.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redis